Gabriel loves food and warm fresh bread is a favourite: lavishly layered with butter and served alongside homemade tomato soup.

 - 300 grams of plain white flour

-- Natural yogurt works the same way as buttermilk or sour milk; however, natural yogurt is cheaper and very often on sale when close to or past its sell by date.
-Don't worry if the date is a few days past its sell by date, it doesn't matter.
-Natural yogurt gives this bread its delightful smooth cream-like texture.
+- Natural yogurt works the same way as buttermilk or sour milk; however, natural yogurt is cheaper and very often on sale when close to or past its sell-by date.
+Don't worry if the date is a few days past its sell-by date; it doesn't matter.
+Natural yogurt gives this bread a delightful smooth cream-like texture.

 - Using half-fat milk instead of full-fat helps add lightness to the bread without losing any of the taste.
 If you would rather use full-fat, go right ahead.

 - Sieve the flours, bicarbonate of soda, and salt into a deep bowl.

 - Gradually add the milk, and mix to a soft, but not a wet, dough (all the milk may not be required).

 - Turn the dough onto a floured surface.

 - Knead the dough into a smooth, round shape (a few minutes of kneading will do).

 - Using a sharp knife make a cross in the dough.

 - Dust the top with a little flour.